-IMPORTANT: The Leelanau County Government Center is closed to the public through December 8, 2020.
-Additionally, the Family Court's normal operations and office will not be open to the public until further notice.
+IMPORTANT: The Leelanau County Government Center is currently closed to the public.
+Additionally, the Probate and Family Court's normal operations and office will not be open to the public until further notice.
 Court hearings that would have been open to the public are live-streamed on YouTube at https://www.youtube.com/feed/my_videos.

 We are asking the public to conduct business with us as much as they can by phone, e-mail, U.S mail, fax or other ways, rather than in-person.

 For further information contact (231) 256-9803 or email firstname.lastname@example.org